ShrutiGossain/PythonVirtualEnv/README.md

 - Installing pandas
 - Installing virtualenv using `pip install virtualenv`
 - Run `virtual env (name of the virtual env)` here wscube.
-It will create a folder named wscube.
+A folder named wscube is created.

 ### Activate/ Deactivate virtualenv

 - Navigate to Scripts folder in wscube (using cmd).
-- To activate the virtual environment i.e. wscube, Run `activate`
+- To activate the wscube, Run `activate`
-- To deactivate the virtual environment i.e. wscube, Run `deactivate`
+- To deactivate the wscube, Run `deactivate`

 ### How to run main.py in virtual environment